 Jonathan is the Executive Director of Principal Gifts for Clark University.
-Previous to working at Clark he worked as a fundraising professional at Defamation League, American Jewish Committee and Clark University where he has returned after 10 years.
+Previous to working at Clark he worked as a fundraising professional at the Anti-Defamation League, American Jewish Committee and Clark University where he has returned after 10 years.
 He received the Senn-Greenberg award for excellence in staff leadership from the Anti-Defamation League.
 Jonathan and his wife, Carol co-created the Ultimate Pink Drink fundraiser benefiting breast cancer research.
-He is also a Gala committee member of Beth Israel Deaconess Hospital, Needham, and a previous board member of the Needham Educational Foundation [NEF].
-2019 will mark his sixth year on the Council Board.
+He is also a past board member of the Needham Educational Foundation [NEF].

 Andrew is a Partner and Managing Director at Greenwich Associates, the global research-based consultancy.
 Andrew oversees the firm’s global Investment Management practice and is responsible for managing relationships with leading asset managers and investment consultants.